Updated October 2022 with new ice skating rink hours and pricing.

 Whistler Olympic Plaza

 Located in the heart of the village, skating at Olympic Plaza is both beginner-friendly and photogenic.
 The rink features multi-coloured hanging icicles, is set against a picturesque mountain backdrop and is surrounded by Dr. Seuss-esque LED wrapped trees.
-Open until 8:30 PM (closed from 5 PM to 6 PM for resurfacing) entry is only $9 per person, which includes admission, skate hire, skating aids and helmets.
-If you bring your own skates, entry is only $2!
+Admission includes skate hire, skating aids and helmets (you can ring your own too).
 The rink is partially undercover and strollers are welcome on the ice.

 Meadow Park Sports Centre